Initial Teacher Education Partnership Agreement

 - Complete reporting documentation, in consultation with the mentor and University Partnership Tutor and share this with the student.
 Send this to the University by the date specified.

-- To ensure a School-based teaching placement is provided as outlined in the Student Placement Assessment Record (SPAR) for primary students, and placement handbooks.
+- To ensure a School-based teaching placement is provided as outlined in the Student Progress Assessment Record (SPAR) for primary students, and placement handbooks.

 - To identify a school mentor who will manage the student’s experience.